Note: The information on this page is for JD candidates only. View scholarship information for LLM students here.

 Candidates for the major scholarship programs are encouraged to complete their admissions applications by January 15 to receive priority consideration.
 The College of Law considers all diversity factors in the administration of its scholarship programs.
 Scholarships are retained for six semesters of law school, as long as the student remains in good academic standing and remains enrolled in the College of Law.

-If you have questions or would like more information, contact Janet Hatcher, financial aid coordinator/advisor, at 865-974-4131 or firstname.lastname@example.org.
+If you have questions or would like more information, contact Janet Hatcher, associate director of admissions and financial aid, at 865-974-4131 or firstname.lastname@example.org.

 Tennessee Law Scholars and Research Associates

 The Tennessee Law Scholars and Research Associates program is the premier scholarship program offered by the College of Law.
 Scholars receive a full-tuition scholarship for in-state or out-of-state tuition, among other financial benefits.
 Candidates who have been admitted to this program typically have academic credentials in the 80th percentile of UT’s admitted candidate pool and have demonstrated experience, aptitude, and interest in research.
 Scholars develop valuable research skills and work closely with faculty an average of ten hours per week during their six semesters of law school.

 Scholars retain the award for up to six semesters of legal study.
 Scholars must maintain a full-time course load, remain in good academic standing, and successfully complete research assignments.